 Brenda RUdzinski is a jazz singer-songwriter.

 Brooklyn-based vocalist and songwriter Brenda Rudzinski is a mixologist of sound.
 Her songs combine the story-telling tradition of American folk music with infectious pop rhythms and soulful jazz harmonies.
 Her most recent song, “Intellectual Lover” debuted by Sony Japan, shared a spot on Billboard’s no. 1 album “Spooky Hotel” by Senri Oe.
-Brenda is currently writing music for a debut album set for late 2017, as well as tunes for film and television.

 After graduation she enrolled at Endicott College in Beverly, Massachusetts (a suburb of Boston) and earned a degree in Fashion Merchandising in 1990.
 During her time in Boston, Brenda met many local musicians who encouraged her to pursue singing as a career.